 This page is an overview of and references to topics related to HST observing considerations, including guidelines, instructions and links to other documents in support of proposal applications.
 Proposers of Large programs are particularly encouraged to review the information provided here.
 Please follow the links below to obtain information on the specific topics listed:

-- Determining the Amount of HST Orbital Viewing Time Available for Your Observations
+- Determining the Amount of HST Orbital Visibility Time Available for Your Observations

 - Visit Special Requirements and Their Effect on Schedulability